SModelS/smodels/docs/manual/source/TheoryDefinitions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Besides the intermediate Z\ :sub:`2`-odd final states, due to the assumed Z\ :sub:`2` symmetry, the element mulst also contain one stable Z\ :sub:`2`-odd final state (at least in collider scales).
+Besides the intermediate Z\ :sub:`2`-odd final states, due to the assumed Z\ :sub:`2` symmetry, the element must also contain one stable Z\ :sub:`2`-odd final state (at least in collider scales).
 The quantum numbers of this final state is essential for defining which type of signature this element represents.
 In an element the final state quantum numbers are mapped to a final state class,